surniaulula/wpsso/readme.txt

 = 3.27.0 =

-ETA 2016/03/09 - Added new "Video Name / Title" and "Video Description" options in the Social Settings metabox.
+2016/03/09 - Added new "Video Name / Title" and "Video Description" options in the Social Settings metabox.
 Fixed the meta tag parser for fetched webpage content (Youtube API and duplicate meta tag check).

 = 3.26.1 =